ZarakiHxH/SamFWDumper/README.md

 - Downloads that file for you
 - Opens it up
 - Grabs only what you asked for
-- Gives you a download link
+- Gives you a direct download link

 You don't need a powerful computer.
 You don't need to install anything.
 GitHub's servers do all the work.